ShengqiWu2004/cse15l-lab-reports/LabReport1.md

 ```

 "List" Used to list the files and folders the given path.
 Thus, ls <home/linux/ieng6/cs15lwi23/cs15lwi23ahr> means listing all the folders and files in the given path.
+You can check out https://www.inmotionhosting.com/support/server/linux/ls-command/ for more specific ls commands

 ```
 cp